The Wellbeing of our students is of utmost importance here at MNSC.

-The Wellbeing Team, led by our School Chaplain and Assistant Principal runs a range of programs to support our students providing confidential and caring student counselling and support when required.
+The Wellbeing Team, led by our Student Wellbeing Coordinator and Assistant Principal runs a range of programs to support our students providing confidential and caring student counselling and support when required.
 We are exceptionally proud of our pro-active model that assists in guiding our students.

 This team meet regularly to review student priorities and are engaged in developing classroom practices and programs that assist student health and wellbeing, as we believe this is key to providing students with the best learning environment.